 First a little required reading (education), and then I show you a few simple questions you can ask yourself to ensure you’re doing it right.

-The Importance Of Starting with the right beans
+The Importance Of Starting With The Right Beans

 Anyone who has ever had a #coffeefail knows that while there are many potential reasons for bad coffee, making a good cup of coffee starts with the bean.

-This might seem like a “duh, of course” moment, but in reality, there are lots of people out there who go through complicated reviews of everything from what kind of burr grinder they have, the settings, their water temperature, extraction time and more without ever going back to (coffee) ground zero: the bean.
+There are lots of people out there who go through complicated reviews of everything from what kind of burr grinder they have, the settings, their water temperature, extraction time and more without ever going back to (coffee) ground zero: the bean.

 We’re here to break it down for you into easily digestible sips; to make sure you walk away after reading this with the knowledge and tools to put your beans to work for you instead of against you.

 The Easy Way To Choose The Right Pairing